wyssard/sudoku2/docs/content/standard_solvers.md

 Invoke the solving process by passing the `Sudoku` object to the [`solve`][sudoku.consolesolver.solve] function.
 Before returning the solved puzzle, this solver will guide you through the solving process by printing some of the solving steps to the console (including the final result).
 Any operation that lets us exclude one of the remaining candidates of an 'unsolved' tile is thereby considered a **solving step**.

 Use the second argument of the solve function to decide what solving steps to print.
 Refer to the documentation of [`solve`][sudoku.consolesolver.solve] to see what options are available.
-In this example, we will only print some less trivial steps by passing the `#!python "interesting"` keyword.
+In this example, we will only print some less trivial steps by passing `#!python "interesting"` as argument.
 Moreover, for the purpose of this guide, we're using ASCII characters to format the output by setting the `unicode` keyword to `False`.

 ```py linenums="3"
 solved = solve(s, "interesting", unicode=False)